 The mentioned situations are not the only circumstances where you could be considered guilty of child endangerment.
 Other instances could include, receiving a DWI with a child in the care, engaging in sexual activity while a child is in view and placing a child in the presence of an unsecured firearm.

 Placing a child in danger is something the state of Texas does not take lightly.
-As with most crimes, how you are charged will depend on circumstances of your case.
+As with most crimes, how you are charged will depend on the circumstances of your case.

 If the court finds that you abandoned your child, but you intended to return, you could be charged with a state jail felony.
 A state jail felony is punishable by: